Why Public Sociology?

 Why HSU Public Sociology?
 The Master's Program in Public Sociology is unique and exciting for many reasons:

-- It is one of only two accredited Public Sociology programs in the United States.
-It is accredited by The Commission on Applied and Clinical Sociology.
+- It is one of only a few Public Sociology programs in the United States.

 - It is also part of the Western Regional Graduate Program , which means students with residency in any of the Western states (Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands) can pay in-state tuition to study Public Sociology at Humboldt State University.

 - Graduates of the Public Sociology graduate program have a strong foundation in social inequality, especially in terms of race/ethnicity, class, gender and environmental sociology.
 No matter where your sociological passions lie, we give you a foundation to make connections between yourself, your social world, and the environment.